Tigran69/Project/ReadMe.txt

 Known Issues:
 - JavaFX setup may require additional configuration for certain environments (e.g., Java 11+).
 - Game logic may not be fully optimized in the current version.

 ---

-License:
-This project is licensed under the MIT License - see the LICENSE file for details.

----